-- To understand and explore the scope of biofuels as the most efficient renewable source of energy. - To develop the expertise in the technologies pertaining to their generation and employment in order to surrogate the existing conventional fuels and hence strives towards sustainable development - To give way to the bolster green technology and incline towards more eco-friendly options.
+- To understand and explore the scope of biofuels the most efficient renewable source of energy. - To develop the expertise in the technology pertaining to their generation and employment in order to surrogate the existing conventional fuels and hence strives towards sustainable development - To give way to the bolster green technology and incline towards more ecofriendly options.